aharonulano/randomjokes/README.md

-# A little old project that brings random jokes
+# A little and old project that brings random jokes